Nikhilcs36/To_Do_List_Application/README.md

-## Todo List Application - Backend
+## Todo List Application - Backend (Email token verification and REST API token authentication)

 Description:
 This repository contains the backend code for a Todo List Application built using Django and Django Rest Framework.
 The Todo List Application allows users to create, manage, and track their tasks through a user-friendly REST API.
 This backend project serves as the foundation for the Todo List Application and handles data storage, retrieval, and manipulation through API endpoints.
+Email token verification and REST API token authentication are provided for securing user accounts and API endpoints, respectively.
+They ensure that only authorized users can access specific resources or perform certain actions, which contributes to the overall security of the web application.
 ## Features

 * Todo Items Management: